Distinguished Alumnus in Political Science Award

 Mark A. Patterson, BA '84

-Mark Patterson is a strategist, lawyer, and former senior staff member in both the U.S. Senate and the executive branch.
-Before joining American Progress, Patterson served as chief of staff of the Department of the Treasury under Secretaries Timothy F. Geithner and Jacob J. Lew.
+Mark A. Patterson is partner in the Washington, DC office of Perkins Coie LLP, a law firm with more than 900 lawyers and 20 offices across the United States and around the world.
+He is also a senior fellow at the Center for American Progress, the Washington, DC think tank.
+Before joining Perkins Coie, Patterson served from 2009 – 2013 as chief of staff of the Department of the Treasury under Secretaries Timothy F. Geithner and Jacob J. Lew.
 He is the longest-serving chief of staff in Treasury history, and is a recipient of the Alexander Hamilton Award, the Department's highest honor.

 Patterson is a graduate of the State University of New York at Albany and the Catholic University of America School of Law.
 He is a member of the Board of Advisors of the Washington Center for Internships and Academic Seminars and the Board of Directors of the Paul Robert Carey Foundation, a charitable organization devoted to the improving quality of life for cancer patients.
-Patterson's commentary on current events has been featured on CNN, CNBC, MSNBC, BBC World News and BBC Radio, National Public Radio, and other media outlets.
+Patterson's commentary on current events has been featured on CNN, CNBC, MSNBC, BBC World News and BBC Radio, National Public Radio, and other networks, and has been published in The Washington Post, Politico and other media outlets.
 He is married to Jennifer S. Leete, an assistant director in the Enforcement Division of the Securities and Exchange Commission.
 They have two daughters and reside in Washington, D.C.